-Margaret Bird, the editor and author
+Margaret Bird, the author

 Born in central London in 1946, she read Modern History at St Anne’s College, Oxford and gained her master’s degree in Modern History at Royal Holloway.
 For both degrees she specialised in aspects of English history in the eighteenth century.

 She has lived in Kingston upon Thames in Surrey since 1970 and was a partner with her husband Tony in the economic consultancy they founded and ran for 22 years.

 She has a deep love of the landscape and waterways of the Norfolk Broads in eastern England.
 All her life she has spent as much time as possible on the family boat, at first with her parents, later with her husband and three sons and, in recent years, the new boating generation.